Determining scales for mosaics

 NULL

-for no minor breaks
+for no minor breakswaiver()

-for the default breaks (one minor break between
+for the default breaks (one minor break between each major break)A numeric vector of positions

 A function that given the limits returns a vector of minor breaks.
 Also accepts rlang lambda function notation.
 When the function has two arguments, it will be given the limits and major breaks.